integrational/pages-gem/README.md

 source "https://rubygems.org"
 gem "github-pages", group: :jekyll_plugins
 ```
+and refine `_config.yml` as follows:

+- remove `description` because it's taken from the GitHub repo by default
+- set `baseurl: "/repo"` if `repo` is the name of the GitHub repo

 The content of this directory can now be pushed to GitHub and served/previewed locally as described next.